DhiegoFC/Industrial_IoT/lessons/week_03/sources/README.md

 ## Import Node-Red Flow

 You can import the nodered flow [here](./node-red/chirpstack-mqtt-integration-influxdb.json)
-- Your flow will be integrated to mqtt server.
+- Your flow will be integrated to ChirpStack mqtt server.
 - Your LoRaWAN data flow will be stored in Influx database.

 ---